 If you have suicidal thoughts and fear for your safety, or that of people around you, see the Preventing suicide page.
 You will find further information on help and resources available.

 Anxiety disorders are illnesses that can be treated.
 There are known treatments available to treat this disorder.
-Treatments allow people affected to regain control of their lives and daily activities.
-The earlier an affected person consults with a doctor, the better their chances of recovery.
+Treatments allow people with anxiety disorder to regain control of their lives and daily activities.
+The earlier a person consults with a professional, the better their chances of recovery.

-In most cases, anxiety disorders are treated effectively with self-care, group psychological education, an intervention, psychotherapy, medication, or a combination of these 2 treatments.
+In most cases, anxiety disorders are treated effectively with self-care, group psychological education, an intervention, psychotherapy, medication, or by a combination of some of these treatments.

 Experts generally recommend cognitive behavioural therapy to treat anxiety disorders.
-This psychotherapy aims to change the individual’s thoughts and problematic behaviour, and replaces them with thoughts and responses appropriate to reality.
+This psychotherapy aims to change the individual’s thoughts, core beliefs and problematic behaviour, and replaces them with thoughts and responses appropriate to reality.
 It helps understand the origins of the problem and to find solutions.

 Other therapies are also available and are recommended according to the type of anxiety disorder to be treated.